 The Acerola cherry can be grown from seed or from cuttings.
 I successfully sprouted cuttings which I also planted in my parent’s yard.

 Also, these are heavy producers with beautiful pink flowers.
-With two crops during the year.
+With two crops during the year usually early summer and fall.
 You can let it grow tall and prune it to be more tree-like, or you can shape it into a wonderful hedge.
+They are fairly easy fruit trees to grow.

 The acerola cherry is very nutritious.
 And has the following benefits: